omarnahdi/ATS-System-gemini-vision-pro/README.md

 ## Getting Started

-**Note: There will two python file(app_vision.py and app_text.py) you must run the app_text.py file as it can read multiple pages from the PDF and is more optimized**
+**Note: There will be two Python files(app_vision.py and app_text.py) you must run the app_text.py file as it can read multiple pages from the PDF and is more optimized**

 1. Clone the repository.